 - Sprinkle with Parmesan cheese, (or vegan parmesan cheese or nutritional yeast).

-- Top with your favorite marinara sauce and add meatballs.
+- Top with your favorite spaghetti sauce and add meatballs.

-- Try spaghetti squash with pesto, alfredo sauce, or meat sauce.
+- Try spaghetti squash with pesto, marinara sauce, alfredo sauce, or meat sauce.

 - Try topping cooked spaghetti squashes with tomato sauce, then mozzarella cheese.
 Put it back in the air fryer for a minute or two so the cheese can melt.